 Expertise

-Dr. Morse and his students research topics of outdoor recreation and nature-based tourism, ecosystems services, and human dimensions of wildlife.
+Dr. Morse and his students research topics of outdoor recreation and nature-based tourism, ecosystem services, and human dimensions of wildlife.
 He and his students use interviews, focus groups, surveys, and GIS analysis to conduct and analyze their research.

 Examples of research he and his students have done include: